How much will it cost to move from Connecticut to Florida?

 Large and heavy objects that are challenging to move or require more workers cost more.
 If you have cumbersome items like a fireproof safe, it may require special equipment or tools to move.

-No matter if you are hiring movers or renting a truck, the rates vary greatly depending on the size of the vehicle you need.
+No matter if you are hiring movers from Connecticut to Florida or renting a truck, the rates vary greatly depending on the size of the vehicle you need.
 A one-bedroom apartment will fit into a small box truck, while a four-bedroom home will require a 26-foot truck, which is the largest truck you can rent without a commercial driver’s license.

 If you need anything larger than that, you will need to hire movers, and you can expect your bill to be on the high end of the spectrum.